nihalmorshed/Markov-Model-Classifier/README.md

 # Markov Model Classifier for Poetry

 This project is a Natural Language Processing (NLP) application that classifies poetry texts from Edgar Allan Poe and Robert Frost using a Markov Model.
 The project demonstrates text preprocessing, tokenization, and model evaluation processes.
+The main goal of this project is to demonstrate the effectiveness of Markov Models in classifying literary texts

 ## Dataset